aws-samples/aws-get-started-workshop/content/02-dev-fast-follow/02-security-compliance/06-awssso-activedirectory.md

 {{% /notice %}}

 {{% notice info %}}
-Customers do not have "Domain Admin" or "Enterprise Admin" permissions in AWS Managed Active Directory.
+You do not have "Domain Admin" or "Enterprise Admin" permissions in AWS Managed Active Directory.
 This is so AWS can manage the operating system and domain functionality on your behalf.
 Consider this trade-off when evaluating AWS Managed Active Directory.
 However, an OU is pre-created where you will have full Administrative privileges.
-Customers will store computers, users, other OUs and resources in this OU.
+You will store computers, users, other OUs and resources in this OU.
 {{% /notice %}}

 ## AWS SSO and On-Premises Self-Managed Active Directory